Aina (1977 film): Release and reception

 Aina was released on 18 March 1977 in Pakistani cinemas.
-In Karachi, it was released on two main cinemas Bambino and Scala.
+In Karachi, it was released in two main cinemas, Bambino and Scala.

 Aina is Pakistan's only Urdu film to have a crown jubilee (a mega-hit film) with a total running period of 401 weeks on all cinemas and 48 weeks on the main cinema in Karachi.
-The film had broken all the previous box office records and no Pakistani film has touched that record again till date.
+The film had broken all the previous box office records, and no Pakistani film has touched that record again till date.

-Mushtaq Gazdar, a well-known film critic, in his book 'Pakistan Cinema 1947 - 1997', Oxford University Press, 1997 said:
+Mushtaq Gazdar, a well-known film critic, in his book 'Pakistan Cinema 1947 - 1997', Oxford University Press, 1997, said:

-"In Aina, Nazrul infused a romantic note through the songs using the elements of nature as tools to enhance their impact.
+"In Aina, Nazrul infused a romantic note through the songs, using the elements of nature as tools to enhance their impact.
 His use of open spaces to create the mood of the scenes in contrast with the normal lip-sync presentation of songs greatly appealed to the audience."

 This movie was so popular that it was shown in Karachi Cinemas for almost 8 consecutive years (401 consecutive weeks).
-The film ran to packed crowds in theaters across China as well.
-In the 1990s it was telecast in Bangladesh Television.
+The film ran to packed crowds in theatres across China as well.
+In the 1990s, it was telecast on Bangladesh Television.